Suvetha20/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING/README.md

 * Install Python: Install the Python programming language on your machine.

 * Install Required Libraries: Install the necessary Python libraries using pip or conda package manager.
-Required libraries include Streamlit, MongoDB driver, SQLAlchemy, Pandas, and Matplotlib.
+Required libraries include Streamlit, Pandas.

 * Set Up Google API: Set up a Google API project and obtain the necessary API credentials for accessing the YouTube API.